FaultMaven/FaultMaven-Mono/README.md

 ### ✅ Prerequisites
 Ensure you have the following installed before setting up FaultMaven:
 - Python **3.10+**
-- Docker & Kubernetes (for deployment)
+- Docker (for containerized deployment)
 - Git (for version control)

 ### 🔧 Setup Instructions